 Match content to websites

-I’m going to assume that you know how to write amazing content that appeals to your readers.
+I’m going to assume that you know how to write SEO content that appeals to your readers.
 Once you’ve written a great blog post, identify sites that could link to the article.
 It should be websites that fit the topic of the blog post.
 They are more likely to link to your content.
 Subsequently, visitors will readily visit your webpage because they are interested in your content.

 Reach out to sites in your niche publishing similar content.
 Include relevant links from their content in your post.
 But do it in moderation.
 Continuously make efforts to increase your circle of partnership.
 You can collaborate to write a joint post or conduct a study.

 In all your link building efforts, do not pay for a link.
 It is a death sentence for your website if you’re caught.
 Our guide should help you get started or improve your link building efforts.
-You can also contact me via email or phone call and I’ll be happy to guide you through the process.